brassta/ColorizeConsoleLog/readme.md

 ```javascript
 Console.log(...ConsoleOrangeJS('message of course', varToBeShownAsJsonString))
 ```
 now we need this (required) "varToBeShown..." variable.
-So library's method calls with JS on very end of name produce JSON.stringify output to console.
+So library's method calls with JS on the very end of the name produce JSON.stringify output to console.
 You gonna know when you need them.
 Simple as that.
 ####Problem
 Not so funny, isn't it?
-Pay attention to spread operator in front of function call, it is mandatory in order to get colorized console output actually.
+Pay attention to the spread operator in front of the function call, it is mandatory in order to get colorized console output actually.
 And yes, that is boring.
 I know, I know...
-Solution, at least in IntellyJ based editors will be:
+The solution, at least in IntelliJ based editors should be:

-- open settings/preferences in your editor
+- please open Settings/Preferences in your editor
 - search for Live Templates
-- chose Javascript templates
+- choose JavaScript templates
-- create template for any of listed methods
+- create a template for any of the listed methods
-- give them some abbrevation, you like
+- give them some abbreviation, as you like
-- paste next code in Template text
+- paste next code in the Template text field
 ```javascript
 console.log(...ConsoleOrange('$MESSAGE$', $VALUE$));$END$
 ```